thomasokken/free42/palmos/README.txt

 What's the deal with the "Decimal" and "Binary"?

-Starting with version 1.4, Free42 comes in decimal and binary versions.
+Starting with release 1.4, Free42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
 Free42 Decimal (free42dec_68k.prc and free42dec_arm.prc) uses Hugh Steers'